francimala/ROS_multiple_navigation/README.md

 3. Simulation of multiple robot navigation across 3 different PCs.

 ## Documentation
-All the documentation, with guides, some theretical issue, troubleshooting ecc. can be found in the PDF file in the repository.
+All the documentation, with guides, some theoretical issue, troubleshooting ecc. can be found in the PDF file in the repository.

 ## How to directly use our catkin workspace
 To run our launch files and our node, there are two possibilities: